christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 ![simply](images/Convolution_simply.png)

 We can also understand convolutions as a series of "overlapping impulse responses", of how a given system, in our case a source image, responds to various inputs (we sometimes model an impulse in maths as the function of Dirac (delta)).
-In Computer Vision and CNNs, we use ReLU (Rectified Linear Unit) as activation function to introduce non-linearity.
+In Computer Vision and CNNs, we often use ReLU (Rectified Linear Unit) as activation function to introduce non-linearity.

 ### Activation Functions
-To enable the model to learn complex patterns, several activation functions are used to introduce non-linearity.
+To enable the model to learn complex patterns, several activation functions are used, as mentioned, to introduce non-linearity.
 The most prevalent are:
 - ReLU: The default choice for hidden layers due to its computational efficiency and ability to mitigate the vanishing gradient problem.
 It outputs the input directly if positive, otherwise zero.
 - Sigmoid: used in binary classification, it squashes outputs between 0 and 1, making it suitable for probability estimation.
 - Tanh (Hyperbolic Tangent): outputs values between -1 and 1, providing a zero-centered output, beneficial for certain applications (symmetrical gradients distribution for faster convergence during trainings).
 - Softmax: typically used in the output layer for multiclass classification problems, as it produces a probability distribution over multiple classes.

-For precision, in practice the term "convolution" is the theoretical operation involving flipping the kernel before applying it to the input, the term is  used interchangeably to refer to a range of operations including the  "cross-correlation" which is in fact the most efficient convolution operation for direct feature extraction.
+For precision, in practice the term "convolution" is the theoretical operation involving flipping the kernel before applying it to the input.
+The term is  used interchangeably to refer to a range of operations including the  "cross-correlation" which is in fact the most efficient convolution operation for direct feature extraction.

 ![convolution](images/convolutions-maths.jpg)